JuliaLang/IJulia.jl/docs/src/_changelog.md

   fixed ([#1202]).

 ### Changed
-- Removed `Pkg.build("IJulia")` support.
-IJulia no longer uses a build step for kernel installation.
-The build-time configuration system has been replaced with runtime functions.
-Use [`installkernel()`](@ref) to install or update kernels, and [`update_jupyter_path()`](@ref) to configure the Jupyter executable path.
-- IJulia now uses [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl) to
-  store configuration preferences instead of writing to `DEPOT_PATH/prefs/`.
-- Kernel auto-installation (when calling `notebook()` or `jupyterlab()`) now checks if the **default** kernel for the current Julia version exists.
-  If not, it automatically installs it.
-This auto-installation can be disabled by setting the `IJULIA_NODEFAULTKERNEL` environment variable.
-Note that explicit calls to `installkernel()` always install/update a kernel for the current Julia version, regardless of the environment variable.
 - Replaced JSON.jl with a vendored copy of [JSONX](https://github.com/JuliaIO/JSON.jl/tree/master/vendor) ([#1200]).
 This
   lets us remove one more dependency and remove all of the invalidations caused